verge-io/docs/docs/product-guide/net-troubleshooting.md

 ## Verify VM has Appropriate IP Address

-> By default, an Internal VeregOS network is configured to serve DHCP addresses. {.is-success}
+> By default, an Internal VergeOS network is configured to serve DHCP addresses. {.is-success}

 **To Check if the VM received a DHCP address:**